langchain-ai/langchain/docs/modules/memory/how_to_guides.rst

 `Adding Memory <examples/adding_memory.ipynb>`_: How to add a memory component to any single input chain.

+`ChatGPT Clone <examples/chatgpt_clone.ipynb>`_: How to recreate ChatGPT with LangChain prompting + memory components.

 `Adding Memory to Multi-Input Chain <examples/adding_memory_chain_multiple_inputs.ipynb>`_: How to add a memory component to any multiple input chain.

 `Conversational Memory Customization <examples/conversational_customization.ipynb>`_: How to customize existing conversation memory components.